edouard-lopez/pure.py/pure/theme/README.md

 ## Create your own

-Copy `pure/theme/template.json` to your `mine.json` and update colors.
+Declare the name of your theme file using `PURE_THEME` environment variable, the matching file `$HOME/.config/.pure/${PURE_THEME}.json` will be created automatically! :sparkle:

-Then edit your config to pass the name of your file to pure using something like `--theme monokai`.
+Then edit your config to adjust the color.

 ```
 {